 Several things seem wrong with this story:

-● Mormon desired to have every single one of his subjects (men, women, and children) fight in a final battle.
+● Mormon desired to have every single one of his subjects (men, women, and children) fight, in what becomes a final battle.
 His request brought about the annihilation of the entire Nephite nation.
-If this story is true, Mormon's call to battle is one of the biggest military blunders of all time.
+If this story were true, Mormon's call to battle would be one of the biggest military blunders of all time.
 Let's try to imagine the Bible's King Solomon requesting a battle which ends up wiping out the nation of Israel; if Solomon had done so, how many people would consider him a wise man?

 ● Also, it’s hard to imagine how the Nephites, who had migrated throughout America, could be summoned to battle.
 For example: How would all the Nephites get the message?